sijuswamy/B-Data-Analytics-Workshop-/Session Threads.md

 Upon Successful completion of this session the participants will be able to:

-- familiarize popular opensource tool for Data Analytics
+- familiarize popular opensource tools for Data Analytics
-- Create a flexible document supporting daily academic business
+- Create a flexible document creation mechanism that supports daily academic business
 - learn basics of data analytics using R programming
 - create an exploratory article on Fault Detection in energy distribution

-## Objective of the Hands-on session
+## Objectives of the Hands-on session

 - To Develop $\color{red}{\text{Actionable insights}}$ through data analytics